Fiber optics in curved space-times: Results

 Whereas the dimensionful phase and polarization moments depend strongly on the normalized frequency $v$, see \cref{fig:coupling moments}, variations of the gyrotropy factor $\varpi$ are much smaller.
-For example, in fibers with refractive indices $n_1 = 1.4712$ and $n_2 = 1.4659$ and normalized frequencies $v = (\varrho \freq / c) \ssqrt{n_1^2 - n_2^2}$ in the range $1 < v < 3$, the coefficients $\t\gamma{_J}$ and $\t\eta{_K}$ vary over multiple orders of magnitude while numerical variations of $\varpi \approx 0.341$ are on the order of \SI{0.2}{\percent}.
-While the precise value of $\varpi$ depends on the fiber parameters, for refractive indies $\t n{_1}$, $\t n{_2}$, and a fiber core radius $\varrho$, the gyrotropy factor $\varpi$ for a given fiber can thus be considered as constant with negligible error.
+For example, in fibers with refractive indices $n_1 = 1.4712$ and $n_2 = 1.4659$ (as were considered in Ref.~\cite{2018CQGra..35x4001B}) and normalized frequencies $v = (\varrho \freq / c) \ssqrt{n_1^2 - n_2^2}$ in the range $1 < v < 3$, the coefficients $\t\gamma{_J}$ and $\t\eta{_K}$ vary over multiple orders of magnitude while numerical variations of $\varpi \approx 0.341$ are on the order of \SI{0.2}{\percent}.
+Hence, the gyrotropy factor $\varpi$ for any given fiber can be considered as constant with negligible error.

 The following paragraphs elaborate on details of the transport equations \eqref{eq:summary:transport frequency} to \eqref{eq:summary:transport polarization}.

 \paragraph{Optical Phase and Redshift}